powa-team/powa/ui/README.md

 If the needed version is not available anymore on you distribution, you can download Mojolicious 4.75 [here](http://backpan.perl.org/authors/id/S/SR/SRI/Mojolicious-4.75.tar.gz).

+As you are then not using a package, you may not want to install Mojolicious globally on your system.
+So here is how to install it locally (let's say you installed powa in /path/to/powa):

+    perl Makefile.PL PREFIX=/path/to/powa/mojo
+    make install

+Check that make tells you the files have been copied to /path/to/powa/mojo.

+Now, you'll just have to tell perl that there is an extension in /path/to/powa/mojo (we'll see that with the morbo command below).

 Copy `powa.conf-dist` to `powa.conf` and edit it.

 To quickly run the UI, do not activate `rewrite` in the config (this